BMW Z3: M models

 The M versions were introduced in 1997 in the roadster (M Roadster) and coupé (M Coupé) body styles.
 European models were initially powered by the S50 inline-six engine, while North American models were powered by the less powerful S52 inline-six engine.
 In 2001 both the European and North American models switched to the new S54 engine.
 The Z3M was only available with a 5-speed manual transmission.

 Compared to the standard Z3, M models featured a limited slip differential, a wider rear track, and larger brakes (that are shared with the E36 M3).
-M models were available in M-specific colors and feature numerous aesthetic and aerodynamic differences versus the rest of the Z3 range, including more aerodynamic side-view mirrors, redesigned front and rear bumpers, bespoke "Roadstar" Style 40 wheels, revised side gills, and quad exhaust pipes.
+M models were available in M-specific colors and featured numerous aesthetic and aerodynamic differences versus the rest of the Z3 range, including more aerodynamic side-view mirrors, redesigned front and rear bumpers, bespoke "Roadstar" Style 40 wheels, revised side gills, and quad exhaust pipes.
 The interior can also be differentiated by the voltmeter, clock, and oil temperature gauges in the center console as well as unique M-styled seats and interior color options.

 Unlike the rest of the Z3 range, the M Roadster and the M Coupé did not receive cosmetic changes during the facelift in 2000.